-Source and Accuracy of Estimates for the October 2009 CPS Microdata File on School Enrollment
+Source of the Data and Accuracy of the Estimates for the October 2012 CPS Microdata File on Internet Use

-SOURCE OF DATA
+SOURCE OF THE DATA

-The data in this microdata file are from the October 2009 Current Population Survey (CPS).
+The data in this microdata file are from the October 2012 Current Population Survey (CPS).
 The U.S. Census Bureau conducts the CPS every month, although this file has only October data.
 The October survey uses two sets of questions, the basic CPS and a set of supplemental questions.
 The CPS, sponsored jointly by the Census Bureau and the U.S. Bureau of Labor Statistics, is the country's primary source of labor force statistics for the entire population.
-The Census Bureau and the National Center for Educational Statistics also jointly sponsor the supplemental questions for October.
+The National Telecommunications and Information Administration sponsor the supplemental questions for October.

 Basic CPS.
 The monthly CPS collects primarily labor force data about the civilian noninstitutionalized population living in the United States.
-The institutionalized population, which is excluded from the population universe, is composed primarily of the population in correctional institutions and nursing homes (91 percent of the 4.1 million institutionalized people in Census 2000).
+The institutionalized population, which is excluded from the population universe, is composed primarily of the population in correctional institutions and nursing homes (98 percent of the 4 million institutionalized people in Census 2010).
 Interviewers ask questions concerning labor force participation about each member 15 years old and over in sample households.
 Typically, the week containing the nineteenth of the month is the interview week.
 The week containing the twelfth is the reference week (i.e., the week about which the labor force questions are asked).

 The CPS uses a multistage probability sample based on the results of the decennial census, with coverage in all 50 states and the District of Columbia.
 The sample is continually updated to account for new residential construction.
-When files from the most recent decennial census become available, the Census Bureau gradually introduces a new sample design for the CPS.1
+When files from the most recent decennial census become available, the Census Bureau gradually introduces a new sample design for the CPS.

-In April 2004, the Census Bureau began phasing out the 1990 sample and replacing it with the 2000 sample, creating a mixed sampling frame.
+In April 2004, the Census Bureau began phasing out the 1990 sample1 and replacing it with the 2000 sample, creating a mixed sampling frame.
 Two simultaneous changes occurred during this phase-in period.
 First, primary sampling units (PSUs)2 selected for only the 2000 design gradually replaced those selected for the 1990 design.
 This involved 10 percent of the sample.
 Second, within PSUs selected for both the 1990 and 2000 designs, sample households from the 2000 design gradually replaced sample households from the 1990 design.
 This involved about 90 percent of the sample.
 The new sample design was completely implemented by July 2005.

 In the first stage of the sampling process, PSUs are selected for sample.
 The United States is divided into 2,025 PSUs.
 The PSUs were redefined for this design to correspond to the Office of Management and Budget definitions of Core-Based Statistical Area definitions and to improve efficiency in field operations.
 These PSUs are grouped into 824 strata.
-Within each stratum, a single PSU is chosen for the sample, with its probability of selection proportional to its population as of the most recent decennial census.
-This PSU represents the entire stratum from which it was selected.
-In the case of strata consisting of only one PSU, the PSU is chosen with certainty.
+Within each stratum, a single PSU is chosen for the sample, with its probability of selection proportional to its

-1 For detailed information on the 1990 sample redesign, please see reference [1].
+For detailed information on the 2000 sample redesign, please see reference [1]

-2 The PSUs correspond to substate areas (i.e., counties or groups of counties) that are geographically contiguous.
+The PSUs correspond to substate areas (i.e., counties or groups of counties) that are geographically contiguous.